apache/mynewt-site/docs/network/ble/nimble_setup.md

 <br>

 At the very least your app must contain a `main.c()` and a `pkg.yml` file.
-So copy the ones from `bletiny`.
-And start enhancing it for your own custom use case!
+So copy the ones from `bletiny` and start enhancing it for your own custom use case!

 <br>